-Although the character of the conflict of interest can be diverse depending on the parties, types of the relationships and interests involved, transparency of the decision-making process and fair treatment for all tenderers shall be always ensured.
+Although the character of the conflict of interest can be diverse depending on the parties, types of the relationships and interests involved, transparency of the decision-making process and fair treatment for all tenderers shall be ensured at all times.
 Project staff must not be involved in external companies participating in the tenders organised by the respective Project Partner.
 However, in all cases measures need to be carefully analysed to minimise any possible risks of conflict of interest.